-In July 2012, the Company received notice that it was being named, along with twenty six other parties, as a defendant in a class action lawsuit being brought against the Genaera Liquidating Trust ("Trust").
+In June 2012, the Company was named, along with other parties, as a defendant in a putative class action lawsuit being brought, as amended, on behalf of the Genaera Liquidating Trust ("Trust").
 We purchased biotechnology assets from the Trust in 2009.
-The Company does not believe the allegations against the Company in the complaint have merit and intends to defend the case vigorously.
-Recognizing that the outcome of litigation is uncertain, management believes that the litigation is unlikely to have a materially adverse impact to the Company's financial statements.
+On August 12, 2013, the court dismissed each of the plaintiff's claims against the Company.
+An appeal of the dismissal is pending; however management believes that there is a remote possibility the litigation will have a material adverse impact on the Company's financial condition.